aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

 - Verify the deployment by checking the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation) for the status of all stacks.
 - Ensure all resources are created successfully in the specified cdk AWS region.
 - Verify Product catalog Knowledge Base was setup successfully:
-   - Capture the Cloudformation output value for `ProductCatalog-KnowledgeBaseName` in `ShoppingAgentStack`stack.
+   - Capture the Cloudformation output value for `ProductCatalog-KnowledgeBaseName` in `{app-name}ShoppingAgentStack`stack.
    - Navigate to the above product catalog knowledge base details page through [Knowledge Bases in Amazon Bedrock console](https://console.aws.amazon.com/bedrock).
    - Scroll down to the `Data Source` section, open the S3 data source and verify the **Status** and **Source Files** count in *Sync History* as below:

    ![Product Catalog KB Data Source Sync](assets/images/deployment_01_validate_kb_data_source.png)

    - Check the [Known Issues](#faq-known-issues-additional-considerations-and-limitations) section for solution if the data is not ingested correctly.
+- Verify product images are uploaded to Cloudfront S3 bucket:
+   - Capture the Cloudformation output value for `{app-name}S3BucketName` in `{app-name}S3CloudFrontStack`stack.
+   - Navigate to Amazon S3 console and verify the images are uploaded to above S3 bucket under `images\` path.
+Check the [Known Issues](#faq-known-issues-additional-considerations-and-limitations) section for solution if the images are missing.

 ## Running the Guidance
 1. **Capture the AppUrl**